FREE TOOL

 What is Closing Line Value (CLV)?

-Closing Line Value (CLV) measures whether you got better odds than where the line closed at game time.
-The closing line is considered the most accurate reflection of true probability because it incorporates all available information—sharp money, injury news, weather, and public betting patterns.
+Whether you're in New York, California, Texas, or anywhere in between, Closing Line Value (CLV) is the metric that separates profitable bettors from the rest.
+CLV measures whether you got better odds than where the line closed at game time—the most accurate reflection of true probability because it incorporates all available information from sharp money, injuries, weather, and betting patterns.

 If you consistently beat the closing line, you're demonstrating sharp betting behavior.
 Professional bettors track CLV because it's the only metric that correlates with long-term profitability, regardless of short-term win rates.